xaur/decred-proposals/market-makers/arguments.md

 > ...
 > Part of the problem is nobody want to be the person that makes the price rise sharply.
 A MM helps to smooth this process. (@jz on [2019-08-18](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/64))

-### Pro: Make Decred more visible
+### Pro: Facilitate new listings and make Decred more visible

-> With higher volume numbers, more people will see DCR and some exchanges might consider listing DCR on their platform. (u/GrapefruitTrading on [2019-08-09](https://www.reddit.com/r/decred/comments/cnmc0o/market_making_proposal_grapefruit_trading/ewffhwv/))
+> With higher volume numbers, more people will see DCR and some exchanges might consider listing DCR on their platform. (@grapefruittrading on [2019-08-09](https://www.reddit.com/r/decred/comments/cnmc0o/market_making_proposal_grapefruit_trading/ewffhwv/))

 > One of the first questions I'm usually asked when negotiating exchange listings is "do you have a market maker?", followed by "will you hire one?", exchanges don't like listing assets that have no pulse. (@jz on [2019-08-14](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156574882117342AbrKV:decred.org))

-### Pro: Possibly protect from delistings
+### Pro: Protect from delistings

 Some exchanges [delist](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156580825517926esBUo:decred.org) assets that don't have X volume in Y time.
 In case MM happens to increase trading volume, it will be an extra protection from delisting.